tehmou/jsFacer/README.md

 ### Masking object with an interface

 You can create a masked object based on an interface.
-This essentially exposes only fields that are defined in the interface.
+This essentially exposes only the fields that are defined in the interface.

     jsFacer.define("iBarker", {
         bark: "function"